Industry Insights

 Pricing Clarity and the Breakdown Dilemma

-One of the most common frustrations agents face is not the pricing itself, but the lack of clarity around it.
-Most agents do not want to pass breakdowns directly to clients.
-Their role is to present a trip with flair, confidence and expertise, not to itemize every component.
+One of the most common frustrations agents face is not pricing itself, but the lack of clarity behind it.

 Apples with Apples, Pears with Pears